enspirit/monolens/README.md

-array.compact     - Removes null from the input array array.join        - Joins values of the input array as a string
+array.compact     - Removes null from the input array array.join        - Joins values of the input array as a string array.map         - Apply a lens to each member of an Array
 ```

 ## Public API